BxCppDev/bxjsontools/README.md

 Needed tools and software (tested on Ubuntu 16.04 LTS):
 * You need CMake version >= 3.6.1 (former version may work)
 * You need gcc version >= 5.4.0 (former version may work)
-* By default, some bxjsontools parts depends on Boost 1.60 (former version may work).
+* Some parts of bxjsontools may depend on Boost 1.60 (former version may work).
   This can be inhibited at configuration (see 'CMake options' below).

 ## License: